themnsavage/CS470_project03/README.md

 Notes:
 the first line specifies the capacity of the knapsack (15 in this case).
 Each subsequent line represents an item, with the weight and value separated by a space/tab

+## 3sat file format:
+format for 3 sat problem
+eg:
+1 -2 3
+-1 2 3
+1 2 -3
+-1 -2 -3
+$
+Notes:
+Each line represents a clause, with the literals separated by spaces and terminated by a 0.
+Positive literals correspond to variables, and negative literals correspond to their negations.

 ## Traveling salesman file format:
 format for a un/directed un/weighted graph
 node node wt